cynraw/MERN/React/README.md

 - main.jsx → Calls React and tells it to place the App component into #root.
 - App.jsx → Displays the actual content (like a webpage with buttons, text, etc.).

+### Key Differences Between JSX and HTML
+- Attribute Names: Use className in JSX (instead of class in HTML) since class is a reserved word in JavaScript.
+- JavaScript Expressions: Embed dynamic data using curly braces {}.
+- Single Parent Element: JSX must return one parent element.
+Use fragments (<>...</>) when needed.